unifiedjs/collective/code-of-conduct.md

 conduct, members of the moderation team will use a three-strike warning system, where the aggressor will be warned twice before they are permanently excluded from our community spaces.
-This code applies to GitHub, Spectrum, Twitter, and any other space that this community uses for communication.
+This code applies to GitHub, Twitter, and any other space that this community uses for communication.
 For interactions between community members outside of this space, the code also applies if the interactions are reported and deemed to be interfering with community members safely working on the collective together.